 The classifications include an expert level of sites in the health domain, an apprentice level of sites, and a layperson level of sites.

-These classifications are based upon different levels of expertise, and this patent tells us that it is ranking pages on the basis of authority too, but says nothing about trustworthiness, so it isn’t ranking sites completely on the basis of E-A-T. This process captures two aspects of E-A-T, so it can fulfill part of the aim of the Quality Raters Guidelines by allowing human evaluators to have sites that rank well exhibiting high levels of authority and expertise.
+These classifications are based upon different levels of expertise, and this patent tells us that it is ranking pages based on authority too, but says nothing about trustworthiness, so it isn’t ranking sites completely based on E-A-T. This process captures two aspects of E-A-T, so it can fulfill part of the aim of the Quality Raters Guidelines by allowing human evaluators to have sites that rank well exhibiting high levels of authority and expertise.

 Also, if this process limits the number of sites that Google has to return search results from based upon which knowledge domain they might be in, it does mean that Google is searching through fewer sites to return results than Google’s entire index of the web.
 Let’s look at the process behind this patent application in a little more depth.